Grubba27/meteor-rpc/README.md

 const result = await fn();
 ```

-### Using code-splitting
+### Using safe methods

-check this example that illustrates this 'secure way' of using code-splitting
+check this example that illustrates this 'secure way' of using safe methods, as it is not bundled in the client
 ```typescript

 import { createMethod } from 'grubba-rpc'